vabidi/Flow-agg-service/README.md

 We need a policy for how to free up space in the database.
 For the flow aggregation application, one approach would be to run a periodic job to move all flow-logs older than a particular 'hour' value into a separate archive.
-The would be done once a day,  once a week, etc.
+That could run once a day, once a week, etc.
 Flow logs can also be aggregated into buckets with different granularities, for example, a 4-hour bucket, a 24-hour bucket, etc.